python/devguide/help.rst

 Ask (#)python-dev
 -----------------

 You have two avenues of communication out of the :ref:`myriad of options available <communication>`.
-If you are comfortable with IRC you can try asking in #python-dev.
+If you are comfortable with IRC you can try asking on ``#python-dev`` (on the `freenode <http://freenode.net/>`_ network).
 Typically there are a couple of experienced developers, ranging from triagers to core developers, who can answer questions about developing for Python.
-If you prefer email you can email python-dev for help with your question.
+If you prefer email you can ask the `python-dev mailing-list
+<http://mail.python.org/mailman/listinfo/python-dev>`_ for help with your
+question.
 Just remember that both avenues are for questions involving the development *of* Python, **not** for development *with* Python.